-4.29 As set out above, even with SIX56 the minimum need is not met, and SEWEA in full is required.
-This includes a number of port specific supply side sites as well as a number of sites not likely to is included in a realistic alternatively supply to SIX56 (see proof of evidence from Steve Johnson B8RE ID47 Appendix 7 commentary).
-4.30 In conclusion SEWEA / SIX 56 are an essential component of meeting the sub- regional needs for large-scale units.
+- 4.30 As set out above, even with SIX56 the minimum need is not met, and SEWEA in full is required.
+This includes a number of port specific supply side sites as well as a number of sites not likely to is included in a realistic alternatively supply to SIX56 (see proof of evidence from Steve Johnson B8RE ID47 Appendix 7 commentary May 2024 update). - 4.31 In conclusion SEWEA / SIX 56 are an essential component of meeting the sub-regional needs for large-scale units.
 These sites plus additional supply will be required to meet the subregional long term requirements for large units and to avoid issues of historic undersupply.